mas-4/scrummy/tests/sample_data/scrum/101-christmas-2021.md

   - [ ] 101-04 Update spreadsheet
   - [ ] 101-05 Contact amazon about gift cards
 - [ ] 101-1 Cocktails
-  - [ ] 101-10 Ask mom what she thinks for New Years Eve
   - [ ] 101-11 Create menu